 Flossing is the act of putting a waxed string between your teeth and pulling it back and forth on both ends.
 Flossing is done for the sake of removing dirt that may be trapped in the spaces between the teeth.
 In fact, it’s a very effective method of oral care because it cleans the areas that a toothbrush can’t reach.
 However, most people think that brushing twice per day is enough to remove all the bacteria that build up in the mouth.
 The truth is that flossing and brushing go hand in hand, meaning one can’t be effective without the other.
 It’s like cleaning the outside of a cup and then ignoring the inside.
 You will still be drinking tea in a dirty cup.
 As a matter of fact, dentists recommend that you floss after brushing your teeth.
+They also recommend that you make regular appointments; simply check out this Dentist in Woodbridge to make a booking.
 Here is a list of reasons why you should get used to flossing your dentist every day.

 1. Eliminate Bad Breath